As Venus Enters Pisces, Remember To Care For Yourself First

 Queue up the sensual playlist, pop the bubbly and surround yourself with roses.
 Venus in Pisces is here to start the new year off on the right foot.
-From January 2 to February 4, the planet of amour is in its favorite sign, aiming to bring out our affections and the adoration we have for others but also — and more importantly — for ourselves.
+From 2nd January to 4th February, the planet of amour is in its favourite sign, aiming to bring out our affections and the adoration we have for others but also — and more importantly — for ourselves.

 When the planet of love intersects with dreamy Pisces, sparks fly.
 Fireworks fill the air and our hearts skip beats as we fall deep into the romantic rabbit hole.
 Venus in Pisces is a fairytale placement that makes us believe we can ride off into the sunset and have the happy-ever-after of a Nora Ephron heroine.
 As our hearts are open and full of tenderness, this is a time in which we are more apt to believe in the goodness of others and look past their flaws.
 The caveat is that in doing so, we ignore red flags and give others the benefit of the doubt when they do not deserve it.